XENONnT/straxen/README.md

 ### Installation

   1. `git clone https://github.com/XENONnT/straxen`
-  2. Optional: for access to the XENON runs data:
+  2. **Optional**.
+If you want access to the XENON data but you are NOT on the UChicago Midway analysis center:
      * Copy the file `/home/aalbers/xenon_secrets.py` from midway to  `./straxen/straxen/`, i.e. to the same directory as `xenon_context.py`.
-  3. `pip install -e straxen` (developer mode) or `pip install straxen` (frozen install)
+  3. `pip install -e straxen`

-If you choose a frozen install, and you want access to the XENON data, you must do step 2 **before** step 3.
-(That's why it's labeled step 2.)
+Instead of step 3, you can try a 'frozen install' with `pip install straxen`, but you are likely to encounter problems loading the test data (I've been too lazy to update the manifest).
+Moreover, in a frozen install outside midway, you must do step 2 before step 3, not afterwards.

 The demo notebook will run without the XENON secrets (step 2), though almost nothing else will.